ngm9/implement-token-based-access-restriction-20250718-160013/README.md

 - Focus on the authentication mechanism applied to the POST and PUT endpoints.
 - Address only the specific security issue without changing unrelated application logic or structure.

+## Infrastructure Access Instructions:
+We have deployed this code in a docker on a server for you to test out and make changes.
+You may choose to use this as a test environment.
+Instructions to access the server:

+Server Info:
+- IP address: <IP_ADDRESS>
+- Key File to SSH: provided on the task page
+- Docker to use: <docker_name>

+Since these servers are shared between other tasks, please leave other infrastructure elements (e.g. other dockers running) alone.

 # Objectives
 - Enforce OAuth2 bearer token authentication strictly for POST and PUT product endpoints.
 - Ensure that unauthorized requests are rejected with appropriate error codes.